Ben Heeney: New York Guardians

-Heeney was selected by the New York Guardians in round one of phase three of the 2020 XFL Draft.
+Heeney was selected by the New York Guardians of the XFL in round one of phase three of the 2020 XFL draft.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Career statistics

 Career statistics accurate as of the end of the 2017 regular season.

 Personal life

 Heeney is married to Taylor Alderson, and they have a son and a daughter.